Significant-Gravitas/AutoGPT/QUICKSTART.md

    ![Create an Agent](docs/content/imgs/quickstart/007_create_agent.png)

-    Upon creating your agent its time to offically enter the Arena!
+    Upon creating your agent its time to officially enter the Arena!
     Do so by running `./run arena enter YOUR_AGENT_NAME`

    ![Enter the Arena](docs/content/imgs/quickstart/008_enter_arena.png)

-   > Note: for adavanced yours, create a new branch and create a file called YOUR_AGENT_NAME.json in the arena directory.
+   > Note: for advanced users, create a new branch and create a file called YOUR_AGENT_NAME.json in the arena directory.
 Then commit this and create a PR to merge into the main repo.
 Only single file entries will be permitted.
 The json file needs the following format.
    ```json
    {
     "github_repo_url": "https://github.com/Swiftyos/YourAgentName",